dmnk/JFlieglCounterHDController/README.md

 # JFlieglCounterHDController
 An Java Controller class with Listener Pattern for connecting, configuring and managing Fliegl Agrartechnik CounterHD iBeacon Hardware.
+And a simple example implementation of an Android App.

 # Usage